 Exercise Technique – begin with just the bar

-a) Roll a bar onto your hips while lying on your back with your knees bent.
-You might want to use a foam pad around the bar, and a mat on the floor for comfort, and position your upper back on the floor.
+1. Roll a bar onto your hips while lying on your back with your knees bent.
+You might want to use a foam pad around the bar, and a mat on the floor for comfort.

-b) Place your feet flat on the floor with your heels close to your butt.
-If you feel your hamstrings working in the top position (on the right), bring your feet slightly closer to your bum.
+2. Place your feet flat on the floor with your heels close to your butt.
+If you feel your hamstrings working in the top position, then bring your feet slightly closer to your bum.

-In terms of foot width, start around shoulder-width and adjust from there.
-Again, due to people being different, some people will feel it better with a wider stance, and some with a narrower one.
-Trial and error is the best approach here.
+3. Start with your feet shoulder-width and adjust from there.
+As everyone being built slightly differently, some people will feel it better with a wider stance, and some with a narrower one — trial and error is the best approach here.
 You may also want to try comparing how it feels with your toes pointing forwards, or out at 45 degrees.

-c) From here, tense your abs and squeeze your glutes.
-Now push as hard as you can through your heels and lift the bar up with your hips until you’re hips are fully extended and your shin is around vertical.
+4. From here, tense your abs and squeeze your glutes.
+Now push as hard as you can through your heels and lift the bar up with your hips until your hips are fully extended and your shin is around vertical.
 Make sure you squeeze your glutes as hard as you can at the top, rather than using your lower back and over-arching.

-d) Do the reverse to lower the bar back to the ground under control.
+5. Do the reverse to slowly lower the bar back to the ground while staying in control.

 Example exercises: 1-Arm Row

-With any one-sided exercise, such as the 1-Arm Row, use your weaker side first.
+1. With any one-sided exercise, such as the 1-Arm Row, use your weaker side first.
 So if you’re right-handed, use your left hand first.
-We’ll use a right-handed person as the example here:
+We’ll use a right-handed person as the example here.

-a) Place your right knee on a bench, directly below your right hip, and your right hand directly below your right shoulder.
-Now place your left foot on the floor out away from the bench (see images A & B).
+2. Place your right knee on a bench, directly below your right hip, and your right hand directly below your right shoulder.
+Now place your left foot on the floor out away from the bench.

-b) Pick up a dumbbell with your left hand and pull your elbow up to the ceiling, keeping it close to your body, instead of ‘flaring’ it out to the side (image B).
+3. Pick up a dumbbell with your left hand and pull your elbow up to the ceiling, keeping it close to your body, instead of ‘flaring’ it out to the side.
 Squeeze the muscle around your left shoulder blade, and then return the dumbbell back to the starting position (at arm’s length), while staying in control of the movement.

 Example exercise: Incline Press-Up

-Use either steps, a bench, or a bar in a squat rack/Smith’s Machine.
+Use either steps, a bench, or a bar in a squat rack or Smith Machine.
 The higher the surface the easier the exercise, and the lower the surface the harder it’ll be.

-b) Keeping your elbows tucked in towards your body at around 45 degrees (rather than flared out to the side), push through the heels of your hands until your arms are fully extended.
-Pause briefly at the top and return under control to the start position.
+2. Keeping your elbows tucked in towards your body at around 45 degrees (rather than flared out to the side), push through the heels of your hands until your arms are fully extended.
+Pause briefly at the top and return — while staying in control — to the start position.

 Example exercises: Wide-Grip Lat Pulldown

-b) Keeping your body in an upright position pinching your shoulders together, pull the bar towards your sternum.
+3. Keeping your body in an upright position pinching your shoulders together, pull the bar towards your sternum.
 Focus on getting your elbows down towards your hips and squeeze your lats.
-Return the bar to the starting position with your arms fully extended under control.
+Return the bar to the starting position with your arms fully extended, while staying in control.

 Example exercise: Seated Dumbbell Shoulder Press

-b) Starting as pictured in image A, with a dumbbell in each hand push straight up, directly above your shoulders.
-Pause briefly at the top and return under control to the start position.
+2. Starting with a dumbbell in each hand push straight up, directly above your shoulders.
+Pause briefly at the top and return — while staying in control — to the start position.

 Example exercises: Farmer’s Walks

-a) Pick up a relatively heavy dumbbell in each hand and stand tall (image A).
+1. Pick up a relatively heavy dumbbell in each hand and stand tall.

 Building Core Strength